 What restrictions does the UK GDPR place on employers transferring employee data outside the European Economic Area?

-If there is no adequacy decision, the employer can transfer data outside the EEA if the recipient has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects (ie the employees) are available.
+If there are no adequacy regulations, the employer can transfer data outside the EEA if the recipient has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects (ie the employees) are available.
 The UK GDPR allows for these safeguards to be provided through:

 - a legally binding agreement between public authorities or bodies;

 - binding corporate rules (covering transfers within a group of undertakings);

 - standard contractual clauses in the form of template transfer clauses adopted by the European Commission, or adopted by a supervisory authority (ie the Information Commissioner's Office (ICO) in the UK) and approved by the European Commission;

 - compliance with a code of conduct approved by a supervisory authority;

 - an approved certification mechanism as provided for under the UK GDPR; or

 - contractual clauses between the relevant parties, or provisions in administrative arrangements between public authorities or bodies, authorised by the relevant supervisory authority.

 The European Commission has adopted adequacy decisions for the UK, allowing for the transfer of personal data into the UK from the EEA without additional safeguards.